digitalservicebund/ris-norms-ldml-schema-extensions/README.md

 # ris-norms-ldml-schema-extensions

-Shared schema files for extending the LDML standard
+This repo contains schema files that are being used and modified by team norms and team norms-migration.